This course has been approved for 2 hours by the Commission on Case Manager Certification for 2013.

 - Describe how healthcare providers as a team can educate families, the public and other healthcare professionals about pediatric abusive head trauma to help reduce the incidence, morbidity and mortality

-This course is intended for an interprofessional audience, including nurses, social workers, paramedics and EMTs.
+This course is intended for an interprofessional audience, including nurses, paramedics and EMTs, occupational therapists, physical therapists, physicians, speech-language pathologists, and social workers.

 Nurses: Take this version of the course to ensure you receive appropriate credit.